The summer has flown, as always, and autumn has begun. That means that show season is gearing up, and I'm switching into massive marbling mode.

 This is a scarf I made last year, inspired by the foliage.

-You know I love a good upcycle, and I build my own displays from repurposed materials.
+I do love a good upcycle, and I build my own displays from repurposed materials.
 I've been using a rack I made with panels from two different baby cribs and a pair of men's pants racks.
 This is how it looked:

 But, as with most display fixtures, it wasn't until I'd used it for a while that its shortcomings became apparent, including the fact that it was a bit heavy to manage easily, extremely cumbersome to set up, crowded and busy looking, and not sufficiently durable for the craft show circuit.
 Worst of all, it did not make it easy for customers to look at my scarves.